CooleyBooley/EACFBRUMORSS/EACFBRUMOR.md

 * NOTE: Rumors on here are NOT confirmed as some of these date back to when the game was in an idea stage so not everything is 100% and can be changed when game is released.
-IF YOU FIND ANY MORE LEAKS DM ME {My twitter: @MiraculousMani}
+IF YOU FIND ANY MORE LEAKS DM ME {My twitter: @MiraculousMani}.
+Again PLEASE DM me if you know any more else so I can quickly add it.
+Wihout further ado... enjoy!

 >Credits:
 >